-Shards should be deployed as a replica set to provide redundancy and high availability.
+As of MongoDB 3.6, shards must be deployed as a replica set to provide redundancy and high availability.

-Uesrs, clients, or applications should only directly connect to a shard to perform local administrative and maintenance operations.
+Users, clients, or applications should only directly connect to a shard to perform local administrative and maintenance operations.

 Performing queries on a single shard only returns a subset of data.
 Connect to